Chart Color Schemes

 Cultural Diversity

-Normanhurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Normanhurst was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Normanhurst has a high level of cultural diversity, with 36.0% of its population born overseas and 30.4% speaking a language other than English at home.
-Christianity is the predominant religion in Normanhurst, making up 52.4% of the population.
-However, Hinduism is overrepresented compared to Greater Sydney, comprising 4.3% of Normanhurst's population versus 7.3%.
+Christianity is the main religion in Normanhurst, comprising 52.4% of the population.
+Hinduism is overrepresented in Normanhurst compared to Greater Sydney, making up 4.3% versus 7.3%.

 Frequently Asked Questions - Diversity